 If you find that a firm pillow is still not supportive enough, you’ll probably benefit from trying a high loft pillow.

-A high loft pillow, regardless of firmness, looks much more plump than a regular pillow.
+A high loft pillow, regardless of firmness, looks much plumper than a regular pillow.
 High loft pillows are more often than not, a firm pillow, with a bit more stuffing.

 Determine the number of pillows you need

 For instance, if you have a twin-sized bed, a single standard pillow is enough.
 If you have a bigger bed like a king-size, you can stuff up to 3 standard pillows, or 2 king pillows.

 If you just look at all the options available, it can be easy to get overwhelmed.
 But if you consider what you need from a pillow, you can easily remove some of the possible options and make an effective decision.

 Are you a stomach sleeper?
-Then you need a flat pillow, without much loft – get a soft or flat down pillow.
+Then you need a flat pillow, without much loft – get a flat pillow.

 Do you want a supportive pillow for reading in bed?
 Get a 5/95 feather and down blend pillow

 Do you sleep on your back?
-A medium down pillow is most likely the best option, but some might prefer a 5/95.
+A medium-density goose down pillow is most likely the best option, but some might prefer a 5/95.

-Do you sleep on your side – a firm down pillow might work well – but if you need more loft, you might be better off with a foam or latex pillow.
+Do you sleep on your side?
+A firm goose down pillow might work well – but if you need more loft, you might be better off with a foam or latex pillow.

 If you are still confused, please contact us!
 We will be glad to give your our suggestion.